johnathanvman/F6/index.md

 						" I latch onto her breast, and my mouth fills with her flavor.
 She starts to quiver, and soon gushes against me.
 The sensation sends me over the edge as well.", " She starts to tremble, and tightens against me.
 The sensation is too much and I cum inside her.
 My spunk floats around her translucent body before dissolving.", " When we finish, she melts into a quivering puddle.
-Thats not a metaphor, she's <i>literally</i> just a puddle!", " I lean in for a kiss, but her head melts away.
+Thats not a metaphor, she's <i>literally</i> just a puddle!", " I lean in for a kiss, but her head splits into a pair of feet.
 I watch as her body reverses itself, and she starts to blow me.
 I dive between her spread legs, and lap up her "+DescWord(unit(s[2]),"slime",100)+" flavored juices until we both cum."
 						]))
 				}
 				if(Entrys.length == 0){